miniflux/v1/docs/translations.markdown

 ./scripts/find-strings.sh
 ```

 All missing translations are displayed on the screen.
-Put that in the french locale and sync other locales (see below).
+Put that in the French locale and sync other locales (see below).

 How to synchronize translation files?
 -------------------------------------